Yilmas/obsidian-weather-forecast/README.md

     - **Temperate:** "Europe".
 More rain starts to occur, and longer summers.
     - **Dry:** Rain becomes rare, the temperature raises and the humidity falls.
 Winds can often be brutal in these areas.
     - **Tropical:** Rain becomes heavy, the humidity is high, but it is generally not too windy.
-- **FC Seasons:** You can load in the json that FC used to parse, to load seasonal data.
+- **FC Seasons:** You can load the json that FC used to parse, to get seasonal data.
 This option will be expanded further down the line.

 ## Optional Plugins
 Below you can see the plugins I recommend to get the full experience of this plugin.